CaseyScott/taste-recipe/README.md

 ### Recipes
 - The recipes used are from [The Meal DB](https://https://www.themealdb.com/api.php)
-- other needed information on recipes I used general google search
+- Other needed information on recipes I used general google search

 ### Media
 - Font Awesome for icons
-- main index picture from [The Meal DB](https://https://www.themealdb.com/api.php)
+- Main index picture from [The Meal DB](https://https://www.themealdb.com/api.php)

 ### Git for version control and pushing to GitHub
 - Each commit should be used to save each new change to keep record of what changes have been made.